mica-web/mica-web.github.io/gd-220/projects/project02/index.md

     - Upload your style tiles and designs to {% include gd431-drive.md %}
     - Only upload PDFs, PNGs or JPGS please <span class="emoji">🙏🏻</span>
 1. Follow the [setup instructions]({% link gd-220/projects/project02/setup.md %})
+1. Create your pull request.
-1. In the HTML file and on the branch you created in the previous step, write the markup for a single card.
+1. In the HTML file and on the branch you created in the previous step, write the markup for a **single** card.
 1. After deciding on your style direction, write CSS based on your comps and style tiles.
 1. Present project to colleagues.